EnverOsmanov/vkfox/README.md

 ```
 npm install
-npm run bundle
+npm run bundleProd
 ````
 Now look to `target/firefox` directory.

 <hr>

-* If you want to bundle in developer mode (with *hot-reload* etc...) use:
+* If you want to bundle in **developer** mode (with *hot-reload* etc...) use:
 ```
 npm install
-npm run gulp
+npm run bundle
 ````

 ---

-After that if you want to start unpacked extension in Firefox Developer Edition:
+2) After that if you want to start unpacked extension in Firefox Developer Edition:
 ````
 npm run ffoxMac
 ````